Recruiting for non-recruiters made simple

 These are job-specific terms that recruiters use to describe the status of the candidate in the interviewing pipeline:

-Applicant pool: recruiters will often use the phrase “applicant pool” to describe all of the job seekers who’ve applied for a certain position.
-More broadly, however, “applicant pool” can also refer to a wider group of promising candidates who haven’t necessarily applied, but are nonetheless more than capable of meeting the duties and responsibilities of the role.
+Applicant pool: Recruiters will often use the phrase “applicant pool” to describe all of the job seekers who’ve applied for a certain position.
+More broadly, however, “applicant pool” can also refer to a wider group of promising candidates who haven’t necessarily applied, but are nonetheless more than capable of meeting the duties and responsibilities of the specific role.

 Job positions are divided into a number of different categories.
-For example, entry-level jobs require fewer qualifications and less experience than senior roles.
+For example, entry-level tech roles require fewer qualifications and less experience than senior roles.
 C-level positions demand even more from the applicant than the previous two.
-Here are the terms used for some of them:

 C-level position: also known as C-Suite positions, these jobs are meant to fill a top-level vacancy such as a CEO, CTO, CFO, and more.
 C-level jobs rest atop the corporate pyramid and decisions made by the people in one of these roles carry the most weight in the organization.

-Benefits, perks, job incentives—what’s the difference?
+Benefits, perks, job incentives – what’s the difference?
 Here’s a short rundown:

 Compensation: This means the amount of money (excluding the benefits) the candidate will receive after starting their job responsibilities.